Everything You Need to Know About the Easter Rabbit

 If you search the web with the word Easter, the first picture that will pop up is of a rabbit in a basket filled with colorful eggs.
 This tradition has been going on for so long, but people don’t seem to know why they do it in the first place.

-Legends say that the Easter rabbit delivers festive treats from house-to-house every year during Easter.
+Legends say that the Easter Bunny delivers festive treats from house to house every year during Easter.
 But why did this Legend come up in the first place?

-However, there are many theories on how Easter rabbits came to be an Eastern tradition.
-Continue reading below to know more about these theories.
+However, there are many theories on how the Easter Bunny came to be an Easter tradition.
+Continue reading below to learn more about these theories.

 The first theory is about the Germans.
 It is believed that the Easter Rabbit was first introduced to the United States in the early 1700s.